purvitrivedi/image-editing-app/README.md

     image = 'https://images.unsplash.com/photo-1593720737821-ce72f91b3db8?    ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=934&q=80'

-    color_space = 'pink' // select the filter you would like to apply
+    color_space = 'pink' // select the filter tint you would like to apply

     // Turns the image into a 3D array of pixels.
-Takes the RGB  data from the array, make an average and turn it into a grayscale image.
+Takes the RGB data from the array, makes an average and turns it into a grayscale image.

     image = rgb2gray(io.imread(image))

-    // Gaussian filter helps reduce noise and applies slight blurring to keep the image quality high
+    // Gaussian filter helps reduce noise to keep the image quality high

     edge = filters.gaussian(image, sigma=0.6)